Have questions about applying to Ontario Christian?

 We believe the best Christian educational outcomes occur when there is a partnership between the home, church, and school.

-- As a covenantal school, we ask at least one of the parents to be a follower of Jesus Christ and regularly attend a Christian or Catholic church.
+- As a covenantal school, we ask at least one of the parents to be a follower of Jesus Christ and regularly attend a Christ-centered Protestant or Catholic church.

 - Parents need to sign a pledge form, agreeing to lead a God-honoring life.